TPYBoard/MAX31865/docs/library/machine.rst

-:mod:`machine` --- functions related to the hardware
+﻿:mod:`machine` --- functions related to the hardware
 ====================================================

 .. module:: machine